 If I say truly, without using lots of heavy words, than it is a place where you can explore most of the places within 48 hours.
 It’s around the city which is overall situated near lakeside.
 Everything here goes and comes around the lake.

 This is the only reason that you can easily take a tour of this place on a weekend gateway.

 I am giving you the six best reason to go here:

 As Pushkar is near some of the oldest geological structures in India and built in ancient times, so the houses and palace can be seen defining the heritage.
 When you walk through the sides of the lake, you can see an amazing view of the city with pandits (Priest) conducting prayers.

-When you take a walk on the roadside, you can also see villagers wear there traditional dress i.e Dhoti, kurta and a giant size pagadi 0000(turban).And the amazing not so spicy food with desi ghee(Clarified Butter), is like a place not less than heaven.
+And also during the walk on the roadside, you can see villagers wear there traditional dress i.e Dhoti, kurta and a giant size pagadi 0000(turban).And the amazing not so spicy food with desi ghee(Clarified Butter), is like a place not less than heaven.